SAP-archive/smp-mobiliser-template/README.md

 The template uses the package name com.sybase365.mobiliser.custom.project throughout.
 You should change this to something relevant for your project.

-To ease this process, there is script included `rename_customisation.sh` which can automatically rename the packages and artefacts in the project.
+To ease this process, there is a script included, `rename_customisation.sh`, which can automatically rename the packages and artefacts in the project.
 Typical usage would be: